sxyu/svox2/README.md

 This should launch a server at localhost:8889

-You may need to tune the TV.
- For forward-facing scenes, often making the TV weights 10x higher is helpful (`configs/llff_hitv.json`).
+Now follow the "Voxel Optimization (aka Training)" section to train:

+`./launch.sh <exp_name> <GPU_id> <data_dir> -c configs/custom.json`

-For the real lego scene I used the config `configs/custom.json`, or you can also try `configs/custom_alt.json` which has some minor differences.
+You can also try `configs/custom_alt.json` which has some minor differences.
+You may need to tune the TV for best results.

+To render a video, please see the "rendering a spiral" section.
+To convert to a svox1-compatible PlenOctree (not perfect quality since interpolation is not implemented) you can try `to_svox1.py <ckpt>`

 ## Random tip: how to make pip install faster for native extensions